bastienjalbert/pabot/README.md

 A parallel executor for [Robot Framework](http://www.robotframework.org) tests.
 With Pabot you can split one execution into multiple and save test execution time.

+This pabot version is optimized for android parallel testing.
+It copies all screenshots, even if they are in subfolder.
+This version is used by the (future) android parallel test runner.

 Supported by [Reaktor](https://www.reaktor.com).

 ![Pabot Flow](https://www.dropbox.com/s/ct1qg10rpscum4n/pabot.JPG?dl=1)